About Me Page

 We had to move countries, my father passed away, and we became my teenage nephew’s guardians.

 I looked up from this lemon-sucking year to find I had lost myself completely.
 I was working in the fashion industry but not doing anything creative.
 My life was stuck.
 I existed on a steady diet of Netflix, Lindt dark chocolate with sea salt, and feeling sorry for what I had lost.
 My creativity was hiding in a corner far from the grumpy, stressed woman I had become.

-Last February I finally asked myself, “What do I want?”
+Later I finally asked myself, “What do I want?”
 Besides being a guardian, aunt, eldest sibling, and stressed out working two jobs I started to wonder, what I really want to do with my life.
 Years earlier I had planned on writing a blog, but when things got lemony, I shelved the idea.
 Then I thought that blogging would be a way that I could continue my patternmaking and sewing.
 I love designing as I love the feeling of creating anything I can dream up but patternmaking is my first love.
 I love the problem-solving aspects of it.
 I knew I wanted to use what I learned at Massey University and from working in the industry to create clothing patterns.
 Starting this blog allowed me to continue to hone my skills.
 I am excited to report that although life through me a couple more lemons I will be releasing my first pdf patterns later this year.

 I would not be where in a position to work on this blog nor have the technical expertise needed if it was not for my husband.
 He is my Chief Financial Officer, Chief Technical Officer, photographer teacher and my largest supporter.
 Thank you.

 My logo design was made simple with the expertise of Mary.
 She is an Amazon Princess with untold creative powers.
 Thank you.